New driver

 These would also be great for foreign nationals who’ve recently moved to the UK, as insurance costs for expats can be considerably higher.

-Here are the lowest insurance cars for new drivers:
+Here are the lowest insurance cars for new drivers in 2026:

 1. Skoda Octavia - Group 13 - £1,150 per year